sikenman/MemoryGame/README.md

 - Changing CSS variables through JavaScript.
 - Make use of export and import modules with JS files.
 - Implemented Module pattern in the game.
+  - Implemented getters and setters.
 - Implemented (Immediately Invoked Function Expressions).
 - Context menu on the right click is disabled (via JavaScript).
+- Make use of nullish coalescing operator or double question mark (??).

 ## CSS features used
 - CSS variables were used.